-Our daughters live in a fatphobic society.
-When they have bad body thoughts, it’s not a sign that they need to change their bodies.
+We live in a fatphobic society.
+When our daughters have bad body thoughts, it’s not a sign that they need to change their bodies.
 It’s also definitely not a sign that they have particularly low self-esteem.
 In a fatphobic society, it’s completely normal to have bad body thoughts.

 There is nothing wrong or unusual about a girl who has bad body thoughts.
 In fact, it’s unlikely there are any girls who don’t occasionally experience bad body thoughts.
 It may hit us in the gut to hear our daughter hating her body, but it is sadly normal in our society.

 That doesn’t mean we need to allow bad body thoughts to fester and grow.
 Here is a letter or script (depending on how you want to use it) to guide you when your daughter calls herself fat or has any other bad body thought.
 This advice applies to spontaneous bad body thoughts in response to looking in the mirror.
 It’s probably most appropriate for a girl who is at least 12.